icgc-argo/argo-docs/docs/submission/validating-molecular-data.md

 ```bash
 seq-tools -v
 ```
-To update the client to the latest version, pull the latest verions on the repository and run:
+To update the client to the latest version, pull the latest version of the repository and run:
 ```bash
 cd seq-tools
 pip3 install .